Bimmer (film): Plot

-Development

-At the beginning of the film, it can be seen that the BMW which is being stolen belongs to a Latvian or that the scene is actually meant to happen in Latvia, since the car has improvised 'LV' car license-plates on it.
-An alternative explanation is that the car was not legally imported into Russia and was being driven with Latvian plates to avoid customs duties.

-Some scenes of the film were filmed in the town of Zvenigorod.

-The musical theme of the film is the ringtone of Kostya's cell phone.

-Criticism
+Reception

 Film critics Andrei Plakhov and Mikhail Trofimenko classified the film as a road movie, with the latter also adding "pulp fiction" to its description.
 The film was compared to the TV series Brigada as a more modest work and was also called the direct antithesis of Antikiller, described as "closing the gangster theme in Russian cinema, clearly stating that the lawlessness of the 1990s is not just a subject for mockery and action-packed shootouts, but a real tragedy that took many lives."
 The soundtrack by Sergei Shnurov, as well as the directing and cinematography by Pyotr Buslov and Daniil Gurevich, received praise.

 According to Plakhov, the film is unlikely to become widely popular due to the presence of vulgarity and extensive use of obscene language, which "dooms the film to marginality, whereas in puritanical America, it would only help it fit into the realm of mainstream cinema."

 Film critic Alexei Exler described the film as "disgusting, vile, repulsive, and leaving an exceptionally loathsome aftertaste."

 Actor Andrei Merzlikin, who played Dimon, described the film as follows: "The theme of the film is that Bimmer is not about the car, but about the word 'boomerang'—that every word, every action a person takes carries responsibility.
 The film is about responsibility: whatever you do, you are responsible for it, and if you do something bad, you will face the consequences accordingly."

 Sequel

 In 2006, Bimmer: Film Vtoroy, a sequel to Bimmer, was released, this time featuring a BMW X5 SUV.
 It was directed by Peter Buslov and written by Kim Belov, Peter Buslov, Denis Rodimin and Ivan Vyrypaev.
-The film proved to be very commercially successful, taking in nearly $14,000,000 USD at the box office, despite lower average review scores than the first film.
+The film proved to be very commercially successful, taking in nearly US$14,000,000 at the box office, despite lower average review scores than the first film.
 A video game was released in the same year, titled Bimmer: Torn Towers.